vishnuvr/decerver/README.md

 It is not a key manager.
 Decerver does not store keys, it does not create them, and it does not sign any messages.
 If a module uses cryptographic keys, then it is also managing those keys.
 Central key management will be added to decerver, but only in the form of utility functions.
 The actual management itself will still be done externally.

 It is not a program that is in competition with Ethereum.
-At least not Ethereum in its current form.
-It is a complement (see all the previous points).
-To be perfectly honest, though, the Eris system has its place in a distributed application stack.
-It is legitimate software that solves a lot of problems us early dapp makers faced in a good way.
-It needs and deserves to be around.
+It is a complement.
+Bla bla bla.
+Imo the Eris ecosystem has its place in any distributed application stack.
+It is legitimate software that solves a lot of problems us early dapp makers faced, and it does it in a good way.
+We shouldn't have to apologize for it.
+This stuff needs and deserves to be around.
 If it happens to be in competition with other systems out there then too bad (for them mostly).

 ## Overview of the deCerver